 Vox Joe Satriani Big Bad Wah Review

 Update: unfortunately the Big Bad Wah is now discontinued so you may find it hard to grab one.
-They’re still out there on the second hand market so I’ll keep this review up if you’re considering buying one.
+Joe still uses it in his live rig, but they’re no longer available to purchase.
+They’re still out on the second-hand market so I’ll keep this review up if you’re considering buying one.
 Otherwise, I recommend reading my guide on the Best Wah Pedals to pick the right wah pedal for you.